 Out of Order Out of Order 1999

 Scott has had a lengthy and diverse career as a music educator.
-Since 1999 he has been instructing band classes with the Toronto District School Board as an Itinerant Music Instructor.
-For The Royal Conservatory of Music he fills roles as assistant band director for the Band Experience Program, woodwind specialist for band masterclasses, jazz band instructor (summer camp), and adult jazz combo instructor.
+Since 1999 he has been instructing band classes with the Toronto District School Board.
+He is the Director of Bands for The Oscar Peterson School of Music at The Royal Conservatory of Music.
+He is a member of the Jazz Faculty at the Inter Provincial Music Camps (IMC).
 He has instructed masterclasses at St Francis Xavier University, The University of New Brunswick, Nova Scotia Community College, Toronto District School Board’s Music Department, as well as numerous high schools across the country.
 At the University of North Texas Scott directed the Six O’Clock Lab Band, instructed a saxophone studio, and lectured in jazz history and jazz analysis.
-Scott has also taught a several music camps over the years including: Toronto Music Camp, Music By the Lake, RCM Music Camp, University of New Brunswick Music Camp, and Bobcaygeon Music Camp.
+Scott has also taught at several music camps over the years including: Toronto Music Camp, Music By the Lake, RCM Music Camp, University of New Brunswick Music Camp, IMC, and Bobcaygeon Music Camp.